121st Infantry Regiment (United States): History

+The regiment was briefly organized as a motorized infantry regiment before reverting to traditional infantry organization prior to shipping overseas.
+The 121st Infantry subsequently saw combat with the 8th Infantry Division in the European Theater of Operations during 1944–45.
 The regiment returned from World War II at the Boston port of entry on 11 July 1945 and then moved to Fort Leonard Wood, Missouri, where it was inactivated on 20 October 1945.
 In September 1946, the 121st Infantry Regiment was assigned to the 48th Infantry Division, a national guard division headquartered in Jacksonville, Florida.
 In 1955, this division became the 48th Armored Division and moved its headquarters to Macon, Georgia.
 As a result of this reorganization, the 121st Infantry Regiment ceased to exist as a tactical organization.
 Some elements of the 121st Infantry were transferred to the 162nd Tank Battalion in May 1956.
 As the army adopted the Pentomic structure in the late 1950s, infantry regiments were broken up and the component battalions reassigned to brigade headquarters while still retaining the number of their former regiment in their titles.
 Thus, while the 121st Infantry has not existed as a separate tactical organization since the mid-1950s, some Georgia National Guard battalions, such as 2nd Battalion, 121st Infantry Regiment are still affiliated with the regiment, but assigned to brigades such as the 48th Infantry Brigade for purposes of tactical organization.

 Battalions of the former 121st Infantry were assigned to the 48th Armored Division from 1959 until 1968, the 30th Infantry Division from 1968 through 1973, and 48th Infantry Brigade from 30 November 1973 to present.